commuterjoy/ltn-gis/road-length.md

 ## All the roads

 Extract `greater-london-latest-free.shp.zip` and you'll find an [ESRI Shapefile](https://en.wikipedia.org/wiki/Shapefile) called `gis_osm_roads_free_1.shp`.
 Pop that open in QGIS.
-You can see the Thames winding it's way through the middle of London or the two Heathrow runways on the West of the map.
+You can see the Thames winding it's way through the middle of London and also the two Heathrow runways on the West of the map.

 <img src="images/1-all-the-roads.png">